xem/js13k-level-editor/README.md

 It can be used to produce built-in levels for your js13k game.

-A lite version (1.1kb gzipped) can also be included directly in your entry as a custom level editor for your game.
+The lite version (1.1kb gzipped) can also be included directly in your entry as a custom level editor for your game.

 Feel free to fork it and adapt it to your needs.

-There's also a tiny level reader script that you can use to load custom levels.

 The levels made with this editor are shareable as text or with an URL.

+There's also a [tiny level reader script](http://xem.github.io/js13k-level-editor/l.js) that you can use to load custom levels from an URL.

-Join the discussion on: https://js13kgames.slack.com/messages/level-editor-share/
+You can join the discussion on Slack: https://js13kgames.slack.com/messages/level-editor-share/

 ---